dotnet/machinelearning/docs/code/IDataViewImplementation.md

 * **Every** call had to verify that the column was active,
 * **Every** call had to verify that `TValue` was of the right type,
-* When these were part of, say, a transform in a chain (as they often are, considering how common transforms are used by TLC's users) each access would be accompanied by a virtual method call to the upstream cursor's `GetColumnValue`.
+* When these were part of, say, a transform in a chain (as they often are, considering how common transforms are used by ML.NET's users) each access would be accompanied by a virtual method call to the upstream cursor's `GetColumnValue`.

 In contrast, consider the situation with these getter delegates.
 The